awsdocs/aws-codeartifact-user-guide/doc_source/nuget-cli.md

    }
    ```

+1. Create the full repository endpoint URL by appending `/v3/index.json` to the URL returned by `get-repository-endpoint` in step 3\.

 1. Configure nuget or dotnet to use the repository endpoint from Step 1 and authorization token from Step 2\.

-1. Append `/v3/index.json` to the URL returned by `get-repository-endpoint` in step 1\.
 **Note**
 The source URL must end in `/v3/index.json` for nuget or dotnet to successfully connect to a CodeArtifact repository\.